strikerJava/UdacityFullStackProjects/Project1/README.md

-Project 1 by Ryan Kanalley
+# README #

-This is the first project for the Udacity Full Stack Web developers course.
-Contained in here is the answers to the three queries with minimal post processing.
+This is the first submission for the 'Udacity Full Stack Web Development'.

-How do I run this project?
+### How do I use this? ###
--You would run the project by taking this python file and placing it in a vagrant shared folder. after importing the database per instructions in the course, run the script.
-You will see your results printed out in the terminal.
+To use this python code, you need to bring this into the vagrant machine setup in the course.
+Download the vagrant file, then use 'vagrant up' to start it. 'vagrant ssh' to log into the machine.
+Then using the newsdata.sql file provided, load it in using 'psql -d news -f newsdata.sql'.
+Finally, use 'python reportingtool.py' to run the program and see what the results are.

+### Design ###
+Using the default table.
+For the first query, the table is queried and then the top 3 articles are gotten in a 3d-array.
+The answers are then printed out
+For the second query, the table is queried for the authors and hits based on a substring of the slug.
+Slugs that dont resolve are skipped.
+For the third query, the results are seperated by the code and by the date.
+The program then iterates through in groups of two and does the percentage calculation.